 (2) Subsection (1) does not apply to the rights of a licence holder that devolve to a person by operation of law.

+Note:

-Note 1: Rights might devolve to a person, for example, by operation of the laws relating to intestacy or bankruptcy.
+1. Rights might devolve to a person, for example, by operation of the laws relating to intestacy or bankruptcy.

-Note 2: For the registration of rights that devolve to a person by operation of law see section 340.
+2. For the registration of rights that devolve to a person by operation of law see section 340.

 361. Dealings in interests in licences not effective until registered